strapi/documentation/docs/user-docs/latest/content-manager/managing-relational-fields.md

 To remove the entry selected in the drop-down list, click on the delete button ![Clear icon](../assets/icons/clear.svg).

-## Managing multiple-choices relational fields
+## Managing multiple-choice relational fields

 Many-to-many, one-to-many, and many-ways types of relation allow to choose several entries per relational field.